bondy-io/bondy_docs/docs/reference/wamp_api/group.md

 		'1':{
 			'type': 'string',
 			'required': true,
-			'description' : 'The group name of the user you want to retrieve.'
+			'description' : 'The group name of the group you want to retrieve.'
 		}
 	})"
 />